2026 Connecticut gubernatorial election

 The 2026 Connecticut gubernatorial election will take place on November 3, 2026, to elect the governor of Connecticut.
+Primary elections took place on August 11, 2026.

-Incumbent Democratic Governor Ned Lamont is running for re-election to a third term in office.
-Lamont is one of the most popular governors in the United States, with a 63% approval rating as of October 2025, according to Morning Consult, however a University of New Hampshire poll from May 2025 found that 44% of Connecticut voters believe he should not run for a third term.
+Incumbent Democratic governor Ned Lamont is running for a third term, winning the Democratic nomination in August 2026.
+Lamont is one of the most popular governors in the United States, with a 63% approval rating as of October 2025, according to Morning Consult; however, a University of New Hampshire poll from May 2025 found that 44% of Connecticut voters believe he should not run for a third term.
+State representative Josh Elliott challenged Lamont in the primary as a progressive.

 Democratic primary

-Incumbent Ned Lamont announced that he was seeking a third term on November 14, 2025, despite initially expressing some doubts about running again.
-State Representative Josh Elliott is attempting to primary Lamont, believing Connecticut needs a more progressive leader.
-Lamont, a moderate Democrat, has often faced attacks from those in the progressive wing of the Democratic Party, with frustrations increasing after he vetoed two pieces of legislation passed by the General Assembly: H.B.
-5002 and S.B.
-8, concerning YIMBY housing reforms and jobless benefits for striking workers, respectively.
+While incumbent governor Ned Lamont initially had expressed doubts about running for a third term, he announced that he would run for re-election in November 2025.
+State representative Josh Elliott had already launched a bid to primary Lamont, believing that Connecticut needed a more progressive leader.

+At the Democratic State Convention on May 16, 2026, at The Bushnell in Hartford, Lamont defeated Elliott for the state party endorsement, 1,468 votes (74.6%) to 501 (25.4%).
+However, Elliott surpassed the 15% of delegates needed to get on the ballot for the primary, which took place on August 11; Lamont was the first incumbent governor to face a primary since Ella Grasso in 1978.

+Lamont would go on to win the primary, and the party's endorsement.